jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 # How to Learn Ruby on Rails

+## Intro
+Title: Learn Ruby on Rails as you modify a Craiglist clone
+SubTitle: Gain a solid understanding of core Ruby on Rails concepts

+In this interactive tutorial you're going to learn Ruby and Ruby on Rails fundamentals by modifying a Craigslist clone.
+You can view the source code on [GitHub](https://github.com/Thinkful/guide-how-to-learn-ruby-on-rails) where you'll find a [sample app to follow along](https://github.com/Thinkful/thinklist).

+This guide was written by [Aidan Feldman](https://twitter.com/aidanfeldman).

 ## Welcome

-Welcome to Thinkful's guide for learning Rails!
 People start learning Rails for all sorts of reasons.
 Whether you have been programming for years and want to give web development in Ruby a try, or you are a complete coding newbie wanting to see if programming is for you, Rails is a great tool to learn.
-Most of the resources in this guide assume no programming knowledge, so more advanced readers may choose to skim the introductory sections of each to learn the particulars of Ruby and Rails.
+Most of the resources in this guide assume no programming knowledge — more advanced readers may choose to skim the introductory sections of each to learn the particulars of Ruby and Rails.

 In this guide, we are going to cover: